Context

 Eligibility

-• The applicant must hold a doctoral degree or have at least the equivalent of four years of full-time research experience at the beginning of the contract.
+- The applicant must hold a doctoral degree at the beginning of the contract.

-• The research program should be aligned with at least the objectives of one the five PCs: CATS, PILOT, MATCHING, CONGRATS, TRANSVERSE.
+- The research program should be aligned with at least the objectives of one the five PCs: CATS (not open for 2025 autumn session), PILOT, MATCHING, CONGRATS, TRANSVERSE.

-• The postdoctoral contract must start no later than 6 months after the interview date.
+- The postdoctoral contract should start no later than 6 months after the interview date.

 Process